 One of the most famous vacation destinations in the world, both due to its rich culture and natural resources, Jamaica is an island country located in the Caribbean Sea, south of Cuba and west of Hispaniola.

-It is the fifth largest country in the Caribbean, with a total area of 10 829 km2.
+It is the fifth-largest country in the Caribbean, with a total area of 10,829 square kilometers.

 The coastline of Jamaica is 1,022 kilometers long, featuring narrow coastal plains and broad flatlands that contrast with the dominant inland mountains.